vadymmusiienko/vadymmusiienko/README.md

 # 💫 About Me:
-I'm Vadym from Ukraine, and I currently study Computer Science in California.
+I'm Vadym from Ukraine, and I currently study Computer Science at Pomona College.

 ## 🌐 Socials: